learningd3/learningd3.github.io/_posts/2017-03-01-d3-versioning.md

 ---
 layout: post
-title:  "What you need to know about D3’s versioning"
+title:  "An Introduction to Semantic Versioning"
 header-img: "semantic-versioning.jpg"
 image: /assets/img/posts/semantic-versioning.jpg
 description: "D3 adheres to a convention called semantic versioning"
 ---
-D3 has a version associated with it.
-Knowing what these numbers mean will help you determine whether or not you can upgrade to a newer version without breaking your project.

-## The basics of Semantic Versioning
 D3 adheres to a convention called [semantic versioning](http://semver.org/).
 Semantic versioning, or semver for short, consists  of three numbers.
+Knowing what these numbers mean will help you determine whether or not you can upgrade to a newer version without breaking your project.
 The version of D3 that I’m currently using is 4.7.0.
 Let’s break down each number and what it represents.

 (**4**.7.0)
 The first number in this chain is called the *major* version.